 What can the literacy practitioner do to facilitate the learning of standard English?
 What stance can we take?

-- We can tell students that standard English is the simply the form of English that people who have gone to college or university usually speak and write, and the form they always use when they are in formal or semi-formal situations.
+- We can tell students that standard English is the form of English that people who have gone to college or university usually speak and write, and the form they always use when they are in formal or semi-formal situations.

 - We can acknowledge that in a general sense the people with education are the people with status, so they get to say what is the “standard” way to speak.
 We might mention that if the people of Newfoundland (or any other group whose way of speaking is looked down on) woke up one morning to find their province covered knee-deep in diamonds, the whole world would soon want a Newfoundland accent, vocabulary and grammar.